crtvirus/crtvirus/README.md

 you can find out more about me on my [strawpage](https://crtvirus.straw.page/)<br> but the basis is, we are a fictive-heavy (traumagenic) system of around 3-4 frequent members.<br> i use we and i interchangably and our pronouns can be dependent on who is co-fronting.

-**basic dni criteria applies** (e.g. bigots, zionists, proship). we don't affiliate with pro-paraphilic people, <br>syscourse, or identity discourse. mspec identities are valid and part of LGBTQ+ history.<br>policing people is a waste of time and will only make you and others around you miserable.
+**basic dni criteria applies** (e.g. bigots, zionists, proship). we don't affiliate with pro-paras, "radqueers", <br>syscourse, or lgbtq+ discourse. mspec identities are valid and part of LGBTQ+ history.<br>policing people is a waste of time and will only make you and others around you miserable. <br>block and move on with your life.

 ![bar-Snowflakes](https://github.com/user-attachments/assets/eddbfcd4-9ccb-43e5-9e35-e5b5cf576486)